 SolarPower Europe works to promote the development of BIPV technologies, advocating for an ambitious vision for the decarbonisation of the building stock while pushing the interests of the European BIPV industry.

-If you are interested in joining this task force, contact Mariano Guillen.
+If you are interested in joining this Task Force, contact Aurélie Beauvais.

 Key activities and deliverables: